Romea/romea-core-imu/README.md

-## ROMEA Core IMU Library
+# romea_core_imu #

-This library provides a comprehensive suite of tools for handling data from Inertial Measurement Units (IMUs), including:
+This project is C++ library that provides a comprehensive suite of tools for handling data from Inertial Measurement Units (IMUs), including:

 - **6 Degrees of Freedom (6 DOF) IMU**
   Combines a 3-axis accelerometer and a 3-axis gyroscope to measure linear acceleration and angular velocity.